-Within five (5) school days of receiving the Compliance Officer's report, the Superintendent or designee shall-issues a decision regarding (1) whether this-policy-Policies JB or JFHA/GBA was-were violated_and (2) what action, if any, should be taken.
+Within five (5) school days of receiving the Compliance Officer's report, the Superintendent or designee issues a decision regarding (1) whether Policies GB or GBA/JFHA were violated; and (2) what action, if any, should be taken.
 (Circumstances may support the Superintendent's reasonable extension beyond five school days for good cause.)
-This decision must be provided in writing to the person allegedly discriminated against, harassed or bullied and the person allegedly responsible for the prohibited conducteomplainant.
-If the Superintendent or designee determines that it is more likely than not that prohibited discrimination-conduct occurred, ACPS shall-will take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
-Such action may include discipline up to and including expulsion or discharge.
-Whether or not the Superintendent or designee determines the prohibited conduct occurred, the Superintendent or designee may determine that schoolwide or divisionwide training be conducted or that the person allegedly discriminated against, harassed or bullied receives counseling.
+This decision must be provided in writing to the person allegedly subjected to the conduct and the person allegedly responsible for the prohibited conduct.
+If the Superintendent or designee determines that it is more likely than not that prohibited conduct occurred, ACPS will take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
+Such action may include discipline up to and including dismissal.
+Whether or not the Superintendent or designee determines the prohibited conduct occurred, the Superintendent or designee may determine that schoolwide or Divisionwide training be conducted or that the person allegedly subjected to the prohibited conduct receives counseling.